 Stage 3 reading - Literary devices

-Students learn to identify literary devices in texts and analyse their effect.
+Students will learn to identify literary devices in texts and analyse their effect.
 Students will explore simile, alliteration, metaphor and personification.

 - EN3-5B discusses how language is used to achieve a widening range of purposes for a widening range of audiences and contexts